CEAC333/Getting-and-Cleaning-Data-Project/README.md

 In this repository, you will find the following files:
 Readme.md, which details the items in the repository
-R script called Run_Analysis.R, which details the code for getting the data Codebook which describes all the data codes used, variables, and transformations that are used to perform the data cleaning process.
+R script called Run_Analysis.R, which details the code for getting the data Codebook which describes all the data codes used, variables, and transformations that are used to perform the data cleaning process
 Summary_data_tidy_data_set file, which shows all the data sets from the R script